50% OFF Selected Carpets - If You Buy Underlay | Many Offers End Tuesday | Shop Here or Find your nearest store

 What is engineered wooden flooring?

-Engineered wood flooring is made from a real, solid wood top layer that’s bonded to an engineered plywood base below.
-The reason engineered wood flooring looks and feels like the real thing, is because it is!
+The reason engineered wood flooring looks and feels like the real thing is because it is!
+Engineered wood flooring is made from a real, solid wood top layer bonded to an engineered plywood base below.

-Engineered wood comes in a range of different plank lengths and widths which offers a lot of versatility in choosing styles and designs.
-Tapi sells a wide selection of engineered wooden floor types, with widths up to 190 mm.
-There is also a great range of colours to choose from too, such as grey engineered wood flooring
+Engineered wood is available in a range of different plank lengths and widths, giving you plenty of versatility in selecting styles and designs – including modern grey engineered wood flooring.
+At Tapi, we sell a wide selection of engineered wooden floor types, with plank widths up to 190 mm.

 What are the benefits of engineered wood flooring?

-• Temperature and humidity Although it still has some sensitivity to heat, humidity, and moisture, engineered wood is much more stable and less susceptible to warping and bowing than solid wood
+• Temperature and humidity resistance – Although it still has some sensitivity to heat, humidity, and moisture, engineered wood is much more stable and less susceptible to warping and bowing than solid wood.

-• Cost It’s a cheaper alternative to solid wood, boasting the same look for less
+• Affordability – It’s a cheaper alternative to solid wood, boasting the same luxurious look for less.

-• Insulation Engineered wood works well with various types of insulation and underlay.
-It also works well with underfloor heating
+• Insulation – Floating engineered wood floors can be installed with various types of insulation and underlay.
+It’s also compatible with underfloor heating.

-Finally, DIYers will often find click-engineered wood flooring simpler to install themselves.
-See our guide to installing engineered wood flooring for more info.
-It’s worth remembering all types of wooden floors are not suitable for those moisture-rich areas of the home such as bathrooms and utility rooms.
-For those areas of the home, please go to our fantastic luxury vinyl or vinyl flooring, designed to create the look you desire, with the confidence of knowing the products are highly water- and slip-resistant.
+It’s worth remembering that wooden floors are not really suitable for moisture-rich areas of the home, such as bathrooms and utility rooms.
+For these areas, take a look at our fantastic collection of luxury vinyl and vinyl flooring instead.
+These oak-effect options are designed to create the natural wood look you desire, with the confidence of knowing your floors are highly water and slip resistant.

 Types of engineered wood flooring finishes

-As you’d expect, engineered wood flooring is available in a wide collection of different wood types, styles, and finishes.
-Oak is an incredibly popular and versatile choice as it works well in a wide range of finishes from light to dark.
-At Tapi, we have a wide variety of beautiful wood tones from light Scandi, through warm English oaks to even a deep American walnut.
+As you’d expect, there are various types of engineered wood flooring, offering homeowners a choice of styles and finishes.
+At Tapi, we have a wide variety of beautiful wood tones, from light Scandi through to warm English oak and deep American walnut.

 Below the layer of gorgeous real wood sits the ‘engineered’ layer or core.
 The makeup of this core can vary slightly.